casdoor/casdoor-website/docs/provider/saml/keycloak.md

 Some config choices and assumptions specifically for this example:

 - Let’s assume that you are running Casdoor as dev mode locally.
-Casoor UI is available at: `http://localhost:7001` and server is available at `http://localhost:8000`.
+Casdoor UI is available at: `http://localhost:7001` and server is available at `http://localhost:8000`.
 Replace with the appropriate url as needed.
 - Let's assume that you are running Keycloak locally.
 Keycloak UI is available at: `http://localhost:8080/auth`.
 - Based on that, the SP ACS URL for this deployment will be: `http://localhost:8000/api/acs`.
 - Our SP Entity ID will use the same url: `http://localhost:8000/api/acs`.